Artillex-Studios/Documentation/Writerside/topics/AxKoth-Capture.md

         - " "
         - "&#FF0000play.yourserver.com"

+    ## in this section you can override parts from the messages.yml, for example if you don't want a start message for this koth, set start here to ""
+    ## note: you must uncomment this section for it to work, so remove 1 hashtag from in front of the rows that you want to override, also uncommment the next line
+    #broadcasts:
+    #  start: "&#FFFF00The &#FFCC00%displayName% &#FFFF00koth has started! &7(%timeLeft_formatted%)"
+    #  started-with-starter: "&#FFFF00The &#FFCC00%displayName% &#FFFF00koth has been started by &#FFCC00%starter%&#FFFF00! &7(%timeLeft_formatted%)"
+    #  stop: "&#FFFF00The &#FFCC00%displayName% &#FFFF00koth has been stopped! &7(%timeTaken_formatted%)"
+    #  capture-start: "&#FFCC00%capturer% &#FFFF00has started capturing the &#FFCC00%displayName% &#FFFF00koth! &7(%timeLeft_formatted%)"
+    #  capture-status: "&#FFCC00%capturer% &#FFFF00is capturing the &#FFCC00%displayName% &#FFFF00koth! &7(%timeLeft_formatted%)"
+    #  capture-lost: "&#FFCC00%capturer% &#FFFF00has lost control of the &#FFCC00%displayName% &#FFFF00koth! &7(%timeLeft_formatted%)"
+    #  captured: "&#FFCC00%capturer% &#FFFF00has captured the &#FFCC00%displayName% &#FFFF00koth! &7(%timeTaken_formatted%)"
+    #  out-of-time: "&#FFFF00The &#FFCC00%displayName% &#FFFF00koth has ended without a winner! &7(%timeTaken_formatted%)"

+    # to enable this remove the [] and the # from the next line
+    start-commands: []
+    #  - "say Koth started!"

+    end-commands: []
+    #  - "say Koth ended"

+    # requires 1.18+
     # These are all the options that you can use in the webhook section: (most of them are optional, you can remove them)
     #    # the message before the embed, you can put a ping here in the <@&1234567890123456789> format
     #    content: "<@&1234567890123456789>"